Vengeance: Night of Champions: Preliminary matches

 The third match was between CM Punk and Johnny Nitro (who replaced the absent Chris Benoit) for the ECW World Championship.
 The match started off with Punk attempting a crossbody on Nitro.
 Nitro countered, however, and executed an enzuigiri.
 Nitro delivered a corkscrew neckbreaker and pinned Punk to win the match to become the new ECW World Champion.

 The fourth match was between Santino Marella and Umaga for the WWE Intercontinental Championship.
 The match began with Umaga in control, squashing Marella.
 Two minutes into the match, Umaga was punching Marella uncontrollably.
 The referee disqualified Umaga when he refused to stop after giving a five count, and Marella retained the title.
 Umaga, following the disqualification, delivered a splash and a Samoan Spike to Santino.

 The fifth match was between Montel Vontavious Porter (MVP) and Ric Flair for the WWE United States Championship.
 The match started with Flair executing a series of backhand chops to MVP.
-Flair kept the advantage and applied the figure four leglock.
+Flair kept the advantage and applied the figure-four leglock.
 MVP countered, by executing a low blow.
 MVP then performed the Playmaker and pinned Flair to retain the United States Championship.

-The sixth match was an open challenge by Deuce 'n Domino to any tag team for the WWE Tag Team Championship, which was accepted by Jimmy Snuka, who just happens to be Deuce's real-life father and Sgt.
+The sixth match was an open challenge by Deuce 'n Domino to any tag team for the WWE Tag Team Championship, which was accepted by Jimmy Snuka, who was Deuce's real-life father and Sgt.
 Slaughter.
 Snuka and Slaughter controlled most of the match; however, Deuce 'n Domino got the win after Deuce pinned Snuka.
 After the match, Deuce 'n Domino attacked Snuka and Slaughter until Tony Garea and Rick Martel came into the ring to assist Snuka and Slaughter.